Scalar perturbations around rotating regular black holes and wormholes: quasi-normal modes, ergoregion instability and superradiance: Quasi-normal modes and (in)stability

 The direct integration technique~\cite{Chandrasekhar:1975zza} works as follows.
 First, consider the non-rotating case.
 For the black hole, we integrate \cref{radialeq} supplied with the correct boundary conditions both from infinity and from the horizon to an intermediate point (typically the maximum of the scalar potential) and then we shoot for the value of $\omega$ such that the radial function and its derivative are continuous at the intermediate point.
 The same procedure is followed for the null-throat wormhole, though this case is technically more subtle --- we provide more detail in \cref{appendix}.
 For the wormhole, we only integrate from infinity and shoot for the value of $\omega$ such that the solution is zero at the throat.

 In practice, infinity is taken to be at some large value of $r$ --- \eg\ $75M$.
 Similarly, the integration must start or stop a small distance away from the horizon or the throat, since the coefficients of the differential equation diverge there.
+These parameters, along with the location of the intermediate point, are varied by small amounts in order to assess the stability of our numerical results, which are stable within a numerical accuracy of, typically, order $10^{-3}$ or less.
 Moreover, shooting requires an initial guess for the value of the QNM frequency $\omega$.
 In the black hole case, we looked for solutions in the vicinity of the tabulated value of the corresponding fundamental QNM of Kerr.
 The wormhole case requires a more thorough mapping of the solutions to the eigenvalue problem.

-For the rotating case, once the desired value for $a/M$ is fixed, we start by considering the non-rotating QNM frequencies as initial guess values and then we solve for the angular eigenvalue.
+For the rotating case, starting with a small value of $a/M$, we start by considering the non-rotating QNM frequencies as initial guess values and then we solve for the angular eigenvalue.
 Next, we integrate the radial equation as in the non-rotating case and we shoot for the frequency $\omega$.
 We repeat this procedure as long as the frequency $\omega$ converges to a constant value; in practice, this is often achieved within five iterations.
+The QNM frequencies for configurations with higher values of $a/M$ are determined by using a previous frequency as initial guess and following their behavior as a function of the spin parameter.